Skip to main content

 tip

 Once you have your keyboard firmware up and running, you can add a &bootloader key to your ZMK keymap.
-This allows you to enter bootloader mode more conveniently by pressing a key on your keyboard.
+This allows you to enter bootloader mode more conveniently by pressing a key designated in your keyboard keymap.